txt/se25/docs/syllabus.md

 ### Class Discord Group
-It is each student's responsibility to join the class Discord group "se24fall".
+It is each student's responsibility to join the class Discord group "SE spring'25".
-Till Friday week1, the link to join there is [here](https://discord.gg/auBPXMnc).
+Till Friday week1, the link to join there is [here](https://discord.gg/DkaZw4zM)

 All class communication from staff to students will be via this Discord group.